Mercatox Exchange Review 2022 - Is It Safe?

 The program was launched to reward points to those users who help promote the platform.
-The points can be redeemed later for certain privileges such as discounted fees for trading, voice privilege when voting for the addition of new coins, double affiliate program and daily payment of annual interest for assets in the Mercatox wallet.
+The points can be redeemed later for certain privileges such as discounted fees for trading, voice privilege when voting for the addition of new coins, a double affiliate program, and daily payment of annual interest for assets in the Mercatox wallet.

 These are some of the privileges users get to enjoy.
 However, the list is updated regularly with new possibilities like the ability to sell your points likely to be added soon.

 To get the reward points, users can do the following promotional actions: reposting the website’s news on social media platforms, creating and managing topics that concern Mercatox on popular forums, managing and translating topics on Bitcointalk, and finally for users that own personal blogs, being able to conduct heading about the exchange.

 All in all, the loyalty reward program is designed to incentivize recommending the platform to more users.